msxuc/EASIER/docs/autodiff.md

         # many other parameters
     ) -> Sequence[torch.Tensor]
     ```
-    where all `torch.Tensor`s are nodes in PyTorch internal computational graph.
+    where all `torch.Tensor`s are nodes in PyTorch's built-up-at-runtime
+    computational graph.

     For forward-mode AD, `autograd` provides two styles: